Kwaleyela-Ikafa/Clock-project/README.md

 # Clock-project

-an analog clock built with CSS and javascript
+A simple analog clock built with CSS and javascript

 ## Built With